 Wanna Cook Up Some Luck For The New Year?

 New Year celebrations are usually associated with foods supposed to bring in good luck.
 This is a practice followed all over the world.
-Be it the black-eyed peas, pork, chickpeas, spinach, or kale, people cook up these special dishes and believe they are eating for a lucky New Year.
-Here are some of those special lucky recipes for you to cook this New Year:
+Be it the black-eyed peas, pork, chickpeas, spinach, or kale, people cook up these special dishes and believe they are eating for a lucky year.
+Here are some of those special lucky recipes for you to cook this time:

 Americans living in the South of the country believe that eating black-eyed peas around New Year brings in prosperity for the rest of the year.
 This is because these peas resemble coins in shape and size.
 Well, this salad is not the only thing you can cook with black-eyed peas.
 You can rustle up a casserole, make a dipping sauce, or prepare hearty snacks out of these peas.